-- As stated above, each Device Control has two queues where the events are inserted and each one is read by a single thread which delivers the events to the application. - As all operations in J/XFS are asynchronous the Device Services internally have to administer a queue which collects the requests and works on them one after the other. - If multiple claim requests arrive at the Device Service it must queue them until their respective timeouts occur and grant the claim to the next queued control after it was released by the current claim holding control.
+- As stated above, each Device Control has two queues where the events are inserted and each one is read by a single thread which delivers the events to the application. - As all operations in J/XFS are asynchronous the Device Services internally have to administer a queue which collects the requests and works on them one after the other. - If multiple claim requests arrive at the Device Service it must queue them until their respective timeouts occur.
+A claim will be granted to a Device Control if the Device Service is not already claimed and all pending operations which arrived at the Device Service earlier than the claim request finished execution.
+If a Device Control wants to give up its claim it must issue a release request.
+The release request will be queued like all other asynchronous operations and claim requests.